 Vienna has other delights to offer at Easter, of course, once you’ve had your fill of crafts and chocolate-coated fruit.

-In particular, the art exhibitions tend to reach one of their annual high points in spring.
+In particular, the concert season is in full swing, and the art exhibitions tend to reach one of their annual high points in spring.